-A quick link to a wonderful article on The Atlantic’s website, all about the early days of “A More Beautiful Question”—covering the subject, as well as how I’m working with a collaborative team on the book.
+A quick link to a wonderful article on The Atlantic’s website, all about the early days of “A More Beautiful Question”—covering the subject, as well as how I worked with a collaborative team on the book.
 The author of the piece, Steve Heller, is a leading design journalist and professor (and one of the most prolific book writers around—140 books and counting).
 He’s obviously a great questioner himself—as evidenced by the astute questions he asked me in our interview.

 The Quest to Ask Better Questions by Steven Heller